AutoSail-MDH/autosail/micro-ROS/motor_control/readme.md

-# Rudder motor control
+# Motor control
-This application creates a ros2 node that takes an angle in radians and converts it into a PWM signal.
+This application creates a micro-ROS node that takes an angle in radians and converts it into a PWM signal to be sent to the connected motors.
 The input values can be between -pi/2 and pi/2, but the physical servo does not quite achieve a full 180 degree rotation; but it is close enough that it should hardly make a difference.
-The outputted PWM singal is per the servo's specifications between 800 and 2200 microseconds, on GPIO18.
-The version of ros2 is foxy desktop on ubuntu 20.04.
+The outputted PWM singal is per the servo's specifications between 800 and 2200 microseconds.
+The version of ROS2 is Foxy on Ubuntu 20.04.

+The sail PWM signal is sent to GPIO17 and the rudder PWM signal is sent to GPIO18, being pin 17 and 18 on the ESP32 respectively.

-The application subscribes to /RMW/angle and publishes the duty cycle to /RMW/duty
+The application subscribes to /position/SAIL_ANGLE and /rudder/ANGLE.

 ## Prerequsities
-This application assumes the user has installed ros2 and micro-ros using the following tutorials:
+This application assumes the user has installed ROS2 and micro-ROS using the following tutorials:

 [ros2 installtion script](https://github.com/Tiryoh/ros2_setup_scripts_ubuntu)